isomerpages/moe-jurongvillesec/_cca/Sports & Games/Badminton.md

 The school would like to commend the Captain, Lau Yue Hang (4DP) and Aw Jing Xuan (3DP) and Vice-Captains Kesavaram Jignesh (4EM), Wee Si Han Jayden (5PA) and Lim Yu En Aris (3EM) for their excellent role in leading the B Division teams this year.
 They have led their teams well and have demonstrated the school values of perseverance and discipline on and off the court.

 #### CCA Photo
-<iframe allowfullscreen="true" height="450" width="800" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSw6SH9bZB6aICUis0sNHssP4w3qvLRPVmseNzd6xm3IHzqaR-QAZv-ex0UlVrn_B4uCKOTB3eSuEb-/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQW2I_3KkY3C3_bMkhIhCPznXlCad_JhUOXkYJyQWpxqnA2vzJmu5ujDy0lLZJeU8wz7L_fUhsm-gdC/embed?start=true&loop=true&delayms=5000" frameborder="0" width="800" height="479" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 #### Student Leaders